-Sometimes you find yourself in such surreal surroundings you wonder if you are trapped in a movie.
+Sometimes you find yourself in such surreal surroundings you wonder if you somehow ended up inside a movie.
 For me, one such time was in Angeles City in the Philippines.
-It happened to be Good Friday which, since nearly all Filipinos are deeply catholic, is kind of a big deal around here.
-Myself and a few other fellow travelers knew there was going to be a big event in town, so we went to check it out.
+It happened to be Good Friday which, given that nearly all Filipinos are devoutly Catholic, is kind of a big deal around here.
+Myself and a few other fellow travellers heard there’d be a big event, so we went to check it out.

-What I didn’t expect to see were hooded people carrying life-size crosses through town, while others were self-flaggelating until bleeding all over their backs.
-Every now and then another bloodied person would stumble past, followed by a throng of supporters (some of whom took the liberty of whipping that person as well).
-As they passed a church, they would lie face down on the ground, all the while getting whipped and some people taking their picture.
+What I certainly did not expect to see were hooded people carrying crosses through town and others self-flaggelating until they were bleeding all over their backs.
+Every now and then. another bloodied person would stumble past, followed by a throng of supporters — some of whom took the liberty of whipping that person as well.
+As they passed a church, they would lie face down on the ground, all the while getting whipped while some bystanders would take pictures.

 This is how they observe Good Friday?
-Wow!
+Whoa.

-It is meant to be a totally family-friendly event, by the way.
-Along the road you can buy snacks, balloon animals, Filipino halo-halo (a popular icecream desert), and so on.
-The food is kept behind plastic sheets, to keep the blood splatters out.
-I felt like I too should maybe cover myself in a plastic coat, as sometimes blood plattered on my arms from some of the flaggelating participants.
+The event is meant to be totally family-friendly, by the way.
+Along the road, you can buy snacks, balloon animals, Filipino halo-halo (a popular ice cream dessert), and so on.
+The food is kept behind plastic sheets to keep the blood splatters out.
+I felt like I too should maybe cover myself in a plastic coat, as blood sometimes splattered on my arms from some of the flaggelating participants.

 Playing them all out, I kid you not, was the theme tune to Pirates of the Carribean.